dizco/react-scrollable-feed/README.md

 - Type: `(previousProps: ScrollableFeedComponentProps, newProps: ScrollableFeedComponentProps) => boolean`
 - Default: `() => true`

 Allows to customize _when_ the scroll should occur.
-This will be called everything a `componentDidUpdate` happens, which means everytime one of the props changes.
-You will receive in parameter the previous and new props.
+This will be called everytime a `componentDidUpdate` happens, which means everytime one of the props changes.
+You will receive as parameters the previous and the new props.

 Note: `ScrollableFeedComponentProps` is defined as `Readonly<{ children?: ReactNode }> & Readonly<ScrollableFeedProps>`